mvsouza/mvsouza.github.io/_posts/en/2014-11-08-yeoman-jumpstart.md

 yo angular-directive
 {% endhighlight %}

 Now that the magic happens!
-The Yeomann gladfully will ask some setting to generate in a more convenient way.
+The Yeoman gladfully will ask some setting to generate in a more convenient way.

+This template will ask you the name you wish to give for your new directive, and your github name.

+And them It will create a solution with:
+* A configuration to build, run test and run server for live demo;
+* Automated test configuration with karma and jasmine;
+* Travis configuration for continuous integration.

+These are the things you need to just start developing.

+With the solution set run the following lines to install all dependencies:

+{% highlight bash %}
+npm install -g gulp
+npm install -g bower
+npm install
+bower install
+{% endhighlight %}

+For run the live reload demo run:

+{% highlight bash %}
+gulp serve
+{% endhighlight %}

+And to develop using TDD, looking forward to maintain your bar green, run:

+{% highlight bash %}
+gulp test
+{% endhighlight %}